Get insider access

 Best Windows Laptop

-Windows is the most widely used operating system, so it isn't surprising that there are tons of Windows laptops on the market.
+Windows is the most widely used operating system, so it isn't surprising that tons of Windows laptops are on the market.
 You can find ultraportables for general productivity, 2-in-1 convertibles, tablet PCs, gaming laptops, as well as powerful workstations that can replace your desktop PC.
 There are also many brands, with each company releasing new laptops yearly, making the buying decision even harder.
-We've put together a list of our top picks to help guide you, and hopefully, you can find something that suits your needs.
+We've compiled a list of our top picks to help guide you, and hopefully, you can find something that suits your needs.
 To reduce complexity, this article only contains productivity laptops; we have a separate article for the best gaming laptops.

 1. Best Windows Laptop